asafto/kdog-app/README.md

 This application is created with love, and is aimed for the use of any dog lover out there.
 While not yet published, I will update here when is it available, so you can promote it to your friends.

-## Note

----

-Please be aware that the content published in this application is available to all users.
-As such, any misconduct, violent posts and comments or negative statements from all kinds are not allowed in Kdog, and will be deleted without any warning by Kdog admin.
-Users that will be using such missconduct will be deleted from the system.

 ## Available Scripts

 In the project directory, you can run: